 If you would like to find out more about this project or learn how you could incorporate different flooring designs into your project, please contact us by filling in the form or phone Alin directly on 07456 684477.

 Location: W9 Maida Vale, London

-Engineered Herringbone parquet flooring: Herringbone is one of the first parquet pattern emerged in Europe and also is the most common.
+Engineered herringbone flooring is the modern alternative to a classic.
+Stunning colours and diversity of board sizes make this flooring a great choice for your.
+Herringbone is one of the first parquet pattern emerged in Europe and also is the most common.
 Parquet is the floor of floors among wooden floors, mainly because of it’s cost and the craftsmanship needed for installation.
 Also because of the final exceptional look.
-Engineered Herringbone parquet battens come in different sizes.

-Fitting engineered boards - Light coloured: like the walls, a floor is a blank canvas and can set the design tone for the rest of the room.
+Fitting engineered light boards: like the walls, a floor is a blank canvas and can set the design tone for the rest of the room.
 When choosing a light engineered flooring get inspired from your current ambiance as furniture, walls.
-Light engineered boards will create the feeling of a larger space and according to the amount of the natural light supplied over the floor...
+Engineered light boards will create the feeling of a larger space and according to the amount of the natural light supplied over the floor...

 Fitting narrow oak boards engineered: when the intended purpose is to create an authentic elegant classic style the long and narrow boards are the ideal solution.
 Because of their width the number of joints is increased therefore a busy effect might show up.
 To avoid this, the boards with small bevels or none are best suited.
 Also the longer the better.
 The elongated appearance can also help ...

 Parquet Sanding and Oiling: being part of the floor restoration, parquet sanding and oiling is that part that bring back the beauty of your floor.
 From time to time, a regular maintenance has to be done and this postpones any considerable restoration work.
 Our recommendation for the home parquet floors in your home is the oil finishing.